WAIdrones/WAIdrones-web/content/home/services.md

 # Order that this section appears on the page.
 weight: 40

-title: CHOOSE YOUR ONLINE WORKOUT
+title: SEE WHAT WE CAN OFFER
 subtitle:

 design: